-The firm's Chief Risk Officer (CRO) presented an annual compensation-related risk assessment to the Compensation Committee, meeting jointly with the Risk Committee of the Board, to assist the Compensation Committee in its assessment of the effectiveness of the firm's remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage imprudent risk-taking.
+The firm's Chief Risk Officer (CRO) presented an annual compensation-related risk assessment to the Compensation Committee, meeting jointly with the Risk Committee of the Board, to assist the Compensation Committee in its assessment of the effectiveness of the firm's remuneration programme in addressing risk, and particularly, whether the programme is consistent with regulatory guidance that financial services firms ensure variable remuneration does not encourage employees to expose the firm to imprudent risk.

 The firm's global process for setting variable remuneration (including the requirement to consider risk and compliance issues) applies to employees of the UK Companies in the same way as to employees in other regions and is subject to oversight by the senior management of the firm in the region.
 The firm uses a highly disciplined and robust process for setting variable remuneration across all divisions and regions, which occurs prior to the Compensation Committee's review and approval.
 The process involves divisional compensation managers, divisional compensation division heads.
-HCM. committees, the firmwide Management Committee (the firm's most senior executives), senior management (e.g., the firm's Chief Executive Officer (CEO), the Chief Operating Officer (COO), the CFO and the Head of HCM) and/or the Compensation Committee, as appropriate.
+HCM. the firmwide committees.
+Management Committee (the firm's most senior executives), senior management (e.g., the firm's Chief Executive Officer (CEO), the Chief Operating Officer (COO), the CFO and the Head of HCM) and/or the Compensation Committee, as appropriate.

-In addition, as part of the remuneration determination process, members of the firm's Compliance, Risk, Employment Law Group and Employee Relations functions make recommendations to divisional management to take into consideration all compliance or conduct-related disciplinary matters when determining remuneration of individuals.
+In addition, as part of the remuneration determination process, members of the firm's Compliance, Risk, Employment Law Group and Employee Relations functions make arrangements for divisional management to take into consideration any compliance, risk or control matters when determining remuneration of individuals.
 Before any remuneration decisions are finalised, Employee Relations and the Employment Law Group assess the recommended remuneration for these individuals in the context of overall performance and other factors, and recommendations are reviewed with respect to comparators.